4 more images

 In general, the sounds are great places for watersports, jetskis, skiing, swimming off your boat and simple fishing trips.

-THE national spirit of Bermuda is clearly Gosling's Black Seal rum.
+Favorite thing: THE national spirit of Bermuda is clearly Gosling's Black Seal rum.
 It's been bottled for hundreds of years, and is a legendary component of such Bermudian classics as the Dark and Stormy and the Rum Swizzle.

 "Black", as the locals call it, is good in any rum drink.
 A simple "black and coke" hits the spot, especially if they use the "hi-test" variety of Black.